Gumichan01/the-auction-house/README.md

 ```
 ./mvnw test         # or mvn test
 ```
-If you just want to launch the webapp:
+If you just want to launch the app:
 ```
 ./mvnw spring-boot:run
 ```